Dutch famine of 1944–1945: Causes

 Operation Manna – "Many Thanks" written in tulips, Holland, May 1945.

 Reichskommissar Arthur Seyss-Inquart struck back against the Dutch rail strike on September 27 with a blockade of all food transport by ship from the agricultural northeast to the western provinces.
-He would later be sentenced to death at Nuremberg.
+He would later be executed at Nuremberg.

 Prior to late 1944, the people of the Netherlands suffered few shortages of food as a consequence of the occupation of their country by Nazi Germany.
 Food available per person per day amounted to about 3,000 calories.
 After the Normandy landings in France on 6 June 1944, the Allied forces overran most of France and Belgium.
 Allied forces first entered the Netherlands at Mesch on 12 September Some Allied generals anticipated that Germany would be defeated before the end of 1944.
 Operation Market Garden was launched on 17 September with that thought in mind.

 The Allied advance toward Germany and the liberation of the Netherlands was delayed by supply problems as the strategic port of Antwerp, Belgium was not usable until the approaches had been secured and cleared in the Battle of the Scheldt in the Netherlands.
 The port was not fully operational until mid-December 1944.
 British commander Montgomery had prioritized "Market Garden" and the capture of the French Channel ports like Boulogne, Calais, and Dunkirk, which were resolutely defended and had suffered demolitions by the retreating Germans.
 These factors led to the Germans becoming more securely entrenched north of the major rivers in the Netherlands and postponing the liberation until the end of World War II.

 Market Garden was one of two precursor events leading to the hunger winter.
 The objective of Market Garden was for Allied forces to cross and gain control of bridges across several large rivers in the Netherlands thus removing obstacles to the invasion of the industrial Ruhr region of Germany.
 If successful, Market Garden would have liberated most or all of the Netherlands.
 The operation failed to achieve its main objective, control of the lower Rhine, but did capture about one-fourth of the Netherlands.
 The Germans retained control of the north and west and most of the population of the country.
-The regions captured by the Allies contained food- producing areas and country's only coal mines.
+The regions captured by the Allies contained food-producing areas and the country's only coal mines.
 Simultaneously, on 17 September, the Netherlands government-in-exile in the United Kingdom declared a national railway strike to support the Allied liberation effort.
 Anticipating that the Germans would soon be expelled from the Netherlands, the national railways complied.
 Thirty thousand railway workers stayed home and most transportation of food and other commodities in the Netherlands came to a halt.
 The strike coincided with the beginning of the potato harvest and the transport of potatoes from farms to the cities also halted.